Skip to content

 Andrew GreensteinJan 3, 2023 8:38:35 AM3 min read

-What I Learned About Quality UX Design from Zillow’s Chief Design Officer, Jenny Arden
+Quality UX Design with Zillow’s Chief Design Officer, Jenny Arden

 Whether you’re buying something on Amazon, ordering dinner on Uber Eats, or looking for the perfect movie to watch on Netflix tonight, there’s a common thread that runs through every tap, click, and swipe we make: design.